phalcon/documentation/docs/db-phql.md

 }
 ```

-Scalars are mapped as properties of each 'row', while complete objects are mapped as properties with the name of its related model.
+Scalars are mapped as properties of each 'row', while complete objects are mapped as properties with the name of their related model.
 In the above example, the scalar `status` is accessed directly from the object, while the database row can be accessed by the `invoices` property, which is the same name as the name of the model.

 If you mix `*` selections from one model with columns from another, you will end up with both scalars and objects.